 United States (2016)

-The most recent of the four major Russian cyber campaigns is both the most restrained and potentially most consequential.
-There is a general consensus that the Russian government interfered in the 2016 US election by hacking the Democratic National Committee, leaking incriminating information via Wikileaks, posting disinformation on social media sites like Facebook, and infiltrating lobbyist groups.
-President Obama was aware of the Russian campaign in summer 2016 but did not publicly reveal his knowledge for fear of influencing the election.
-A joint U.S. intelligence community statement was released soon after the election that concluded with “high confidence” that “Russian President Vladimir Putin ordered an influence campaign in 2016 aimed at the US presidential election.
+A U.S. intelligence community statement released soon after the 2016 election concluded with “high confidence” that “Russian President Vladimir Putin ordered an influence campaign in 2016 aimed at the US presidential election.
 Russia’s goals were to undermine public faith in the US democratic process, denigrate Secretary Clinton, and harm her electability and potential presidency.
 We further assess Putin and the Russian Government developed a clear preference for President-elect Trump.”

-Within the scope of a covert election influence campaign, Russia did indeed pull out all the stops.
-This case is the exception that proves the rule that gray zone conflict is conditioned by deterrence.
-Moscow orchestrated a diverse suite of operations ranging from technical computer network exploitation and media influence operations to human intelligence.
-Its full-court press could be described as unrestrained, even brazen, and thus motivated entirely by efficiency calculations.
+Moscow’s influence operations might thus described as unrestrained, even brazen, and thus motivated entirely by efficiency calculations.
 Yet the choice to pursue this course of action in the first place was very much constrained by the implicit deterrence posture of the United States.
-What else could Russia do?
-Russia could safely assume that the most powerful military in the world would retaliate for armed attacks directly against its vital interests.
-At the very least, American public opinion would thereby become more unified against Russia, resulting in policies more inimical to Moscow’s interests.
-Non-kinetic covert action to subvert American institutions, however, offered a way for Russia to impose costs, potentially realize benefits, and minimize the risk of retaliation.
-Indeed, Russia's electoral interference has gone essentially unpunished by the United States to date, aside from the expulsion of some Russian intelligence officers and the application of a few sanctions in addition to the regime in place since 2014.
+Russia can safely assume that the most powerful military in the world will retaliate for armed attacks directly against its vital interests.
+While the United States had not designated its electoral processes “critical infrastructure” to explicitly signal that cyber interference against them might be proscribed, Russia still had to consider America’s power to retaliate.
+Russia sought opportunities to impose costs and seek benefits while minimizing the risk of retaliation, and it found them in covert manipulation of democratic discourse.
+Indeed, Russia's electoral interference has gone essentially unpunished by the United States to date, aside from the expulsion of some Russian intelligence officers and the application of some additional sanctions to an already heavy regime put in place after Ukraine.
 If Trump’s victory or subsequent policies can ever be credited to active measures by the Russian Federation, even in part, it would amount to one of the most consequential intelligence coups in history.
-It is just as likely that the Russian campaign simply added noise to one of the noisiest campaigns in U.S. presidential history.
-It is unclear how or even whether the Russian influence campaign affected voting behavior in what was, by any account, a very unique and chaotic election.
-The Clinton campaign made its share of mistakes, and candidate Trump tapped into a deep and hitherto unexploited well of resentment in the American electorate.
-Political context is ultimately more important than technical media for determining the effectiveness of information operations, and the fraught climate of 2016 was a perfect storm for opportunistic foreign influence.
-A slew of indictments and the final report by Special Counsel Robert S. Mueller III document collusion between the Russian government and members of the Trump campaign, even as questions remain about the extent of the candidate’s personal involvement.
+It is just as likely that the Russian campaign simply added noise to one of the most chaotic campaigns in U.S. presidential history.
+Russian information operations were a low-cost gamble to influence an overdetermined outcome.

 Discussion